niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

 * *Business analysts* and *subject matter experts*, who provide the requirements for information transfer.
 These requirements might describe an information resource available to all comers.
 They could describe an information exchange as part of a business process.
 They need not be tied to known producers and consumers.

-* *Message designers*, who express those requirements as a [message type](#def), which specifies the syntax and semantics of the data that will convey the required information at runtime.
+* *Message designers*, who express those requirements as a [<span class="termRef">message type</span>](#def-message-type), which specifies the syntax and semantics of the data that will convey the required information at runtime.

 * *Message developers*, who write software to construct messages that contain the required information and follows the defined syntax, and who write software to parse and process such messages.